fbpx

 Uber or other international hailing apps do not exist in Italy.
 The closest to that is MyTaxi.
 Check out more useful travel apps to get around here.

 • The roads.
 The roads in the Amalfi Coast are windy, mostly one lane and narrow, that is, they are not for the faint of heart.
-If you get car sick, sit at the front and bring in the pills.
+If you get car sick, sit at the front and bring motion sickness medication.
 If you don’t normally get car sick, also bring them just in case.

 • Car insurance.
 If you rent a car, make sure to get the full insurance coverage, scratches and bumps are very common and people drive worse and worse the more you get away from Naples.

 • Buses around the Amalfi Coast.
 If you don’t drive, it is possible to take the SITA buses between the cities in the Amalfi Coast.
-Timetable for the buses is here and they sell 24h bus passes that let you take as many rides as you like, buy them at the tabbacheria or anywhere with the SITA sign.
+Timetable for the buses is here and they sell 24h bus passes that let you take as many rides as you like, buy them at the tabbacheria, newspaper stands, and bars and cafés in all the towns along the Amalfi Coast that have the SITA sign.

 • Ferries.
 Ferries are a more convenient and fashionable way to get between the main towns in the Amalfi Coast.
-You should book your ferry ticket in advance here.
+You should book your ferry ticket in advance here, or on a ferry booking service like Ferryhopper or Ferryscanner.

 • Trains in Amalfi.
 Alternatively, trains are your best bet.
 You can connect from Naples to Pompeii and Sorrento easily via the Circumvesuviana train.